-As the assessment for this non-drug topic does not include estimates of incremental qualityadjusted life years (QALYs) or equal value life years gained (evLYG), ICER will not produce healthbenefit price benchmarks as part of this report.
+As the assessment for this non-drug topic does not include estimates of incremental quality-adjusted life years (QALYs) or equal value life years gained (evLYG), ICER did not produce health-benefit price benchmarks as part of this report.

 8. Potential Budget Impact